Forms and Information for Current Students

 For Music Education Majors, in particular

-The Music Education Student Handbook (M.E.S.H.) explains the course requirements and general expectations of the Music Education program at ASPU.
+The Music Education Student Handbook (M.E.S.H.) explains the course requirements and general expectations of the Music Education program at APSU.
 The M.E.S.H outlines the course sequences for the music education concentration for keyboard, instrumental, and vocal specializations.

 Music Department Forms